nlenno1/nick-lennon-drummer-ms1/README.md

 # Search Engine Optimization (SEO)

 Search engine optimization has been used to allow the information on the website to be accessed better by search engines.
-To achieve this I used Meta Description tags in the head element of each page to explain what the page is to search engines, I made sure all my links were crawlable and I used an XML Sitemap file and Google Search Console to allow search engines to understand the site better.
+To achieve this I used;
+- Meta Description tags in the head element of each page to explain what the page is to search engines,
+- Crawlable Links (which means every anchor tag having a href attribute that is a URL),
+- An XML Sitemap file and Google Search Console to allow search engines to understand the site better.

 To create an XML Sitemap you need to: